apache/druid/docs/tutorials/tutorial-latest-by.md

 GROUP BY 1
 ```

-For example, consider the following table of events that log the total number of points over for a user:
+For example, consider the following table of events that log the total number of points for a user:

 | `__time` |  `user_id`| `total_points`|
 | --- | --- | --- |